ibm-cloud-docs/openwhisk/test.md

     ```
     {: pre}

 4. Review the memory usage value for the container.
-If the value does not fit within the system limits, make some adjustments to your script.
+If the value does not fit within the system limits, adjust your script.

 5. After you are done reviewing the information, you can stop the running container.